Pluvie/current/README.md

 The type of the value that you provide to the `map_set` macro is checked at compile time, so you are safe on that regard.

 The key, however, is another (sad) story.
-Since the implementation, to be easy and as generic as possible, uses a `void*` to store the keys, you won't have compile time checks on the key type.
+Since the implementation, in order to be easy and as generic as possible, uses a `void*` to store the keys, you won't have compile time checks on the key type.

 Moreover, there are certain caveats that we will explore now.